yojimboking/jimbocore/_site/readme.md

 1. A template directory including templates for simple creation of new markdown documents of different kinds (article, journal entry, wiki note, daily note), each treated differently in the rendering of your website.

 2. A set of VSCode plugins which offer a suite of features for the user to add to their directory of posts by facilitating easy linking between notes, URL management, and many other features.
-The directory can be easily hosted for free with [Netlify](https://www.netlify.com), for which a setup guide is available [[installation-instructions#Publishing Your Exocore|here]].
+The directory can be easily hosted for free with [Netlify](https://www.netlify.com), for which a setup guide is available [[Exocore Installation Instructions#Publishing Your Exocore|here]].

 ### Jekyll